department-of-veterans-affairs/va.gov-team/products/ebenefits/dependency-verification/README.md

 - Veterans ignore the email and another type of intercept would be needed.

 ## Desired Business Outcomes
+- Veterans receive the benefits they are entitled to.
+- Veterans will not owe the VA money.
 - The VA will save close to $250 M a year in overpayments.
-- Veterans receive the benefits they are entitled to.
 - Congressional obligations will be met.

 ## Undesired Business Outcomes
+- The email notification does not increase the number and frequency of dependent updates.
+- The email notificatino does not lead to a decreate in overpayments.

 ---
 ## Measuring Success